balder-dev/balder/doc/source/basics/execution_mechanism.rst

         This <--> MyServerDevice1: HttpConnection
         This <--> MyServerDevice2: HttpConnection

-In Balder, his looks like the following:
+In Balder, his looks like:

 .. code-block:: python